Best Drum Set Under $1000: Pearl vs. Yamaha vs. Tama vs. Gretsch

 If you are just starting out, you probably already have a good idea of the type of music you are eager to play.
 Most drums and cymbals have a specific tonal range that works well in certain musical genres.
 A 14-inch snare will sound fuller than a 10-inch snare, and a thinner cymbal will be less bright than a thicker cymbal.
 Knowing what sounds will suit your style of music will help you enjoy playing all the more.

 For drums, the wood plays a big part in the sound.
 Maple wood gives you deep low-end with warm tones, birch is good for darker tones, mahogany lends itself well to a rich low-end sound, and poplar is good for loud, bright sounds.

 Cymbals are made of metal and can be categorized as sheet cymbals, or cast cymbals.
 Sheet cymbals are what most starter kits will come with.
 Sheets of metal are stamped to make these cymbals, and while they are perfectly fine from an operational standpoint, they will have less presence and sustain than cast cymbals.
-Moulded molten metal is what cast cymbals are made out of, and because of the higher quality and labor intensive production, they are the more expensive option.
+Molded molten metal is what cast cymbals are made out of, and because of the higher quality and labor-intensive production, they are the more expensive option.

 Acoustic vs. Electronic

 A lot of beginner drummers will weigh the pros and cons of buying an acoustic kit vs. an electronic kit.
 Let’s take a look at what each offers.

 Acoustic drums kits are the traditional way of playing the drums.
 The drum shells are made out of wood and have a mylar skin (or head) that is struck with a stick, mallet, or brush to produce sound.
 The cymbals are stuck the same way but are made of metal.
 They are big and loud, and do not lend themselves well to portability or to regulated noise levels.